avishka2k/MRM_System/README.md

-# Medical Resources Management System (MRM System)
+<h1>Medical Resources Management System - MRM System (Redevelop)</h1>

-<h1>Duothan 3 Web Application (Redevelop)</h1>
 <h2>Introduction</h2>
 <p>This is a web application developed using the MERN stack.
-The application is called "Duothan 3", and it is designed to [insert brief description of the application's purpose].</p>
+This web application was developed with full functionality according to the guideline of duothan3.</p>

 <h2>Installation</h2>
 <ol>